 We've found fitness trackers and smartwatches that capture data with no error, but others that over or understate data, or that are unreliable and inconsistent day to day.
 These devices will leave you wondering how much activity you've actually done, and will make it impossible to track any improvements in fitness over time.

-Below you can see the accuracy scores for every wearable we've tested basic on metrics such as steps, distance and heart rate, plus how they fare overall for accuracy.
+Below you can see the accuracy scores for steps, distance and (for those with a heart rate monitor) heart rate for every wearable we've tested, plus how each one fares overall for fitness tracking accuracy.
 Enter a model you're interested in into the search bar at the top of the table to filter the results.

-We also reveal the lengths we go to challenge the fitness tracking of every smartwatch or activity band on test, as well as how your device calculates important metrics, such as distance travelled.
+We also explain the lengths we go to challenge the fitness tracking of every smartwatch or activity band on test, as well as how your device calculates important metrics such as distance travelled.

-Our test participants walk for 10 minutes, run for 10 minutes and carry out routine tasks for five minutes per activity (including sitting while reading a magazine, packing and unpacking a dishwasher and going up and down stairs).
+Our test participants walk for 10 minutes, run for 10 minutes and carry out five 5-minute household tasks, including flipping the pages of a magazine, packing and unpacking a dishwasher and going up and down stairs.

-Consistency is just as important as accuracy.
-If a tracker is accurate on some days but not on others, you won’t know whether you’re improving.
-So we repeat our walking test to see if the trackers consistently overstate, understate or hit the accuracy mark.
+Reproducibility, or consistency, is just as important as accuracy.
+If a tracker is accurate on some days but not on others, you won’t ever be able to trust it, and so you still won't know if you're improving.
+So we repeat our walking and running test to see if the trackers consistently overstate your stats, understate them, or hit the accuracy mark.

-Tracking your heart rate is one of the best ways to monitor improvements in health and fitness levels, so accuracy and consistency is important.
-Our testers strap on a chest belt heart-rate monitor before taking part in low intensity exercise, high intensity running and cycling and a well-deserved rest.
+Tracking your heart rate is one of the best ways to monitor improvements in health and fitness levels, so accuracy is important.
+Our testers strap on a chest belt heart-rate monitor - which are known to be more accurate than wrist worn heart rate monitors - before taking part in low intensity exercise, high intensity running and cycling and a well-deserved rest.